waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.8/readme.md

     </ol>
     </details>

-3. Implement an outside in availability test for the homepage of your site ([hint](https://docs.microsoft.com/en-us/azure/azure-monitor/app/monitor-web-app-availability))
+3. Implement an outside in availability test for the homepage of your site.

     <details>
     <summary>💡 Tips and Tricks</summary>